Essential Fatty Acids are Indeed Essential

 The essential fatty acids are the starting point for making hormones that regulate inflammation and blood clotting, which is important for overall health let alone wound healing.
 They maintain the suppleness of the arterial walls, protecting your cardiovascular system.
 And, they are highly concentrated in the brain and are necessary for memory and performance as well as for preventing mood swings and depression.

 Our hunter-gatherer ancestors ate a ratio of omega-3 to omega-6 fats of about 1 to 1.
 This changed dramatically with the Industrial Revolution and mass-produced foods, which saw the boom of using refined vegetable oils in foods and the use of cereal grains to feed livestock instead of grazing on grass.
-As a mention, grass-fed beef is leaner, has more protein, and higher amounts of Omega 3s plus CLAs.
+If you’re going to eat meat, make it grass-fed.
+Grass-fed beef is leaner, has more protein, and higher amounts of Omega 3s plus CLAs.
 For a deeper discussion on the merits of grass-fed animals, check out Beyond Beef Basics: Grass Fed, Grain Finished & More from The Nourish Evolution.

 Nowadays, the standard diet supplies a ratio of 1 part omega-3 to 15 parts omega-6 fats.
 That's a huge difference!
 Unfortunately the skewed ratio is having dramatically negative consequences on our health due to the pro-inflammatory nature of omega-6 fats.
 Pro-inflammatory meaning creates more inflammation.
 Not good.